Graph Filters for Signal Processing and Machine Learning on Graphs: Applications in Signal Processing

-The work in \cite{hu2016matched} uses such principles to detect early stage Alzheimer brain imaging.
+In the context of brain imaging, \cite{hu2016matched} uses similar principles to detect early stage Alzheimer's disease.
 Two band-pass filters are built (one per type of patient) to localize signal components not belonging to that class.
 Subsequently, an energy-based Neyman-Pearson detector is derived from the filtered outputs.
 Reference \cite{isufi2018blind} generalizes this to the setting where information about the alternative hypothesis $\stH_1$ is unavailable, leading to a Neyman-Pearson detector only with respect to hypothesis $\stH_0$.